blinklet/learning/data-science/sqlalchemy-minimum.md

 0         5  Alice In Chains
 ```

-If you have data sets that are very large, you can imagine how important it can be to filter data before it is loaded into a pandas dataframe.
+If you have very large data sets, you can imagine how useful it can be to filter data before it is loaded into a pandas dataframe.

 ## Chaining *select()* function methods

-You can use other methods to perform more complex queries and you can chain methods together similar to the way you can chain methods in Pandas.
+You can use other methods to perform more complex queries and you can chain instance methods together similar to the way you can chain methods in Pandas.

-For example, if you want to sort the names in the Artist table in alphabetical order and then read the first five rows into a Pandas dataframe, use the *select()* function's *order_by()* and *limit()* methods.
+For example, if you want to sort the names in the Artist table in alphabetical order and then read the first five rows into a Pandas dataframe, use the *order_by()* and *limit()* methods.
 Run the following code:

 ```python
 statement = (